What’s the difference between must and have to?

 - The exam starts at 9 o’clock so you must be here by 8:45.

-Use must have + past participle to express certainty in the past.
+Use must have + past participle to make deductions or express certainty about something in the past.

 - They must have worked hard to get those exam results.